Looking for the best fungicide for st Augustine grass?

 What is St. Augustine Fungus?

 St. Augustine Fungus is unfortunately common in lawns, especially in the spring season.
-Some of the top fungi that we see in St. Augustine grass are take-all rot, brown-patch, and Grey Leaf Spot.
+Some of the top fungi that we see in St. Augustine grass are take-all rot, brown patch, and Grey Leaf Spots.

 Fungal infections in the lawn can be managed with proper attention to treatments.
 We’ll take a closer look at each of these fungal diseases.